fabrezi/Starbucks/README.md

 # Starbucks

 These are the codes I write at cafes.
-All code is in Python.
+This is mainly designed to be practice exercises.
+I see it as a meditation. `Coffee, code and cookies is all a man needs.`

 ### My Quotes About Programming